mtgca/nvidia-docker-jupyter-monitor/README.md

 ## New Features

 - **Jupyter Notebook Tokens**: Retrieving Jupyter Notebook tokens associated with Docker containers using the Colab image.
+- **Docker File for a Notion Monitoring automatization**: Fills a Notion Database with the Docker stats and Jupyter Notebook tokens information
 - (Comming Soon..)**Resource Monitoring**: Monitoring system resource usage by Docker containers.

 ### Dockerfile Usage